zararah/learnings/funny-coding-words.md

 S

+* [Scroll-jank] - The effects of a poorly programmed infinite scroller.

 * [Spam](http://en.wikipedia.org/wiki/Spamming) - spamming is the use of electronic messaging systems to send unsolicited bulk messages (spam).
 The origin of the word spam comes from the famous British sketch Monty Python, watch [this video](https://www.youtube.com/watch?v=anwy2MPT5RE).

 T